Vortex microflow inducer that enables detection of ultra-low concentrations of species in sensors

 Introduction

 According to WHO, in 2018, more than 100,000 chemicals were released into the global environment due to their production, use, and disposal.
 In this regard, water is the key element for their effective transport in the food chain.
-Since remediation can be extremely difficult, such pollution is leading to acute or chronic toxicity in aquatic organisms, loss of habitats and biodiversity, as well as human diseases.

 Industrial wastewater flows contain hazardous and toxic species that are not easy to process.
 Treatment installations need extremely reliable and sensitive sensing solutions to continuously monitor the efficiency of the side stream treatment processes.

 At the same time, the world population is increasingly depending on aquaculture for nutritious food.
-Frequent analysis of water quality is essential and needs to be performed at the point-of-testing, not in remote laboratories.
+Frequent analysis of the water quality is essential and needs to be performed at point-of-testing, not in remote laboratories.

-Common Issues
+Common Challenges

 The common challenges in environmental control, wastewater management, and aquaculture include: